Steiger04/iro.js/README.md

 <br/>

----

-> NOTE: this project is currently on **[hiatus](https://github.com/jaames/iro.js/issues/217#issuecomment-1214403290)** until further notice, as working on open source projects is becoming unsustainable for the maintainer.

----

 ## Features

 - Work with colors in hex, RGB, HSV and HSL formats (plus kelvin temperatures!) in one simple, frictionless API